jawadjawid/recruitle/README.md

 * Employer adds job posting
 * Candidate applies to job posting
 * Employer receives application in email
+* Send emails on job application

 ## Final
 * Search filter on job postings
-* Candidate reviews company
 * Candidates can browse companies
 * User can see their own applications
 * Company can see/edit their own job postings
 * Descriptions for jobs
+* Employers can request interview to applicants thru video call

 ## Potential Features
-* Video calling capabilities
-* Send emails on sign-up
 * Premium feature maybe
 * Activate emails
 * Password reset